Sustainability & Stewardship: Green Practices at our Algonquin Park Home

 - All drinking, cooking, and cleaning water comes from a deep well

-- Water is UV treated and tested monthly at Near North Labs
+- Water is UV treated and tested monthly at Near North Labs.
+See the latest water test results of our deep well water here.

 - All taps, showers, and toilets on site are low-flow